Earnings Call Embeddings

 Drop-in retrieval layer for financial RAG

 Retrieval-Augmented Generation systems are only as good as their retrieval step.
-Generic embedding models don't understand financial language; building your own over thousands of earnings calls takes months.
+Generic embedding models miss a lot of financial language, and building your own over thousands of earnings calls takes months.
 VectorFin ships that retrieval layer as a data product.

 A typical financial RAG pipeline with VectorFin: